kaiprt/phase_0_unit_3/week_8_and_9/1_git_started/my_solution.md

 Command that resets current HEAD to the specified state.
 #### rm
 <!-- Your definition here -->
+Command that removes files from working tree and index.
 #### status
+Command that shows working tree.

 ## Release 3: Git Workflow